-- English 101 required; an ENGL& 101 Learning Community combined with a science or other required course is recommended.
+- English 101 required; an ENGL&

+101 Learning Community combined with a science or other required

+course is recommended.

+The lease 101

 - English 103 or 104

-- 2. Quantitative Skills (5 cr.)

-- Mathematics 151 (Calculus I)
+• Mathematics 151 (Calculus I)

 Courses are skills-designated as Writing, Speech, Reading, and Quantitative.
 Look for the W or R, S or P, B or K, and Q or M next to the course line number.
-The Annual and Quarterly Class Schedules and online quarterly class schedule search identify courses which are skills designated each quarter.
+The Annual and Quarterly Class Schedules identify courses which are skills designated each quarter.